stackforge/fuel-docs/pages/user-guide/cli.rst

   fuel env create --name MyEnv --rel 1

-by default it creates environment in ``multinode`` mode, and ``nova`` network mode, to specify other modes you can add optional arguments
+By default it creates environment in ``multinode`` mode, and ``nova`` network mode, to specify other modes you can add optional arguments:

 ::

-  fuel env create --name MyEnv --rel 1 --mode ha --network-mode neutron
+  fuel env create --name MyEnv --rel 1 --mode ha --network-mode neutron --net-segment-type vlan

 For changing environments name, mode or network mode exists ``set`` action